Skip to content

 What to Record and For How Long

-Records you must keep
+Records you should keep

-For each worker under health surveillance:
+For each worker under health surveillance, keep:

-Fitness-for-work recommendations 40 years
+Fitness-for-work recommendations At least while employed; commonly retained 40 years

-Referral letters and dates 40 years
+Referral letters and dates At least while employed; commonly retained 40 years

-The 40-year requirement exists because HAVS symptoms can develop or progress years after exposure ends.
+Long retention is good practice because HAVS symptoms can develop or progress years after exposure ends.
 These records may be needed for:

 • Ongoing medical management